Tanvir-Alam625/product-analysis-website-unique-shop/README.md

 This project was bootstrapped with [Live Project Link](https://github.com/facebook/create-react-app).

-Markup: \* In this project something product comes and customer and reviews are shown there. \* In this project something product comes and customer and reviews are shown there. \* In this project something product comes and customer and reviews are shown there. \* In this project something product comes and customer and reviews are shown there.
+Markup: _ In this project something product comes and customer and reviews are shown there.
+_ In this project something product comes and customer and reviews are shown there.

+This will create a bullet point list in your markdown Markup : _ Bullet list
+_ Nested bullet
+_ Sub-nested bullet etc
+_ Bullet list item 2

 ## Available Scripts